Saturday, May 24, 2025

 CC was trying to relate a story about his son today, and I realized that he was struggling to remember it, because he doesn’t write things down.
 No matter how many times I’ve suggested he do it, he won’t.
 He relates the stories to me and expects me to record them.
 Why?
 Because I’m a memory hoarder.
 And I was born from a memory hoarder.

 My mother and I attach sentimental value and stories to everything.
 We remember, because it’s important to remember.
 If we forget and don’t pass it along, then it’s like it never happened.
-I heard someone in movie say, “If we forget someone after they die, then it’s like they died twice.”
+I heard someone in a movie say, “If we forget someone after they die, then it’s like they died twice.”

 Saturday, June 15, 2024